 Hopkinton is working on short-term and long-term solutions to address the issue with the town’s water supply following tests that showed higher-than-allowed levels of contaminants, Department of Public Works Director John Westerling told the Select Board at its Tuesday meeting.

 Westerling explained that on Nov.
-9 the town received notice from the state of non-compliance, as three months of tests showed Hopkinton’s water tested at over 20 parts per trillion for PFAs (per- and polyfluoroalkyl substances).
+9 the town received notice of noncompliance from the state, as three months of tests showed Hopkinton’s water tested at over 20 parts per trillion for PFAs (per- and polyfluoroalkyl substances).

 “We are one of 60 communities in the state that are dealing with PFAs above the maximum contaminant level,” he noted.